ediaze/lab-todo-ui/README.md

 # you can use concurrently to run both commands concurrently without opening multiple terminal windows or tabs.
 https://github.com/kimmobrunfeldt/concurrently
 npm install -g concurrently

+# Let’s start by installing the body-parser npm module, which we’ll need to parse the JSON in our HTTP requests:
+npm install --save body-parser

+Change:
+"json-server": "json-server --watch db.json",

+By;
+"json-server": "node json-server.js"